 Equity is the voice of professional artists engaging in live performance in English Canada.
 We are a national association representing almost 6,000 artists working in theatre, opera and dance from coast-to-coast-to-coast.
-Equity's membership includes performers, directors, choreographers, fight directors and stage managers.
+Equity's membership includes performers, directors, choreographers, fight directors, intimacy directors and stage managers.

 In recognition that the arts are vital to life and that artists make an invaluable contribution to our society, Equity supports the creative efforts of its members by seeking to improve their working conditions and work opportunities.
 We strive for fairness, integrity, collectivity and compassion in all our endeavours.